nodejs/node/doc/api/dgram.markdown

 * `flag` Boolean

 Sets or clears the `SO_BROADCAST` socket option.
-When this option is set, UDP packets may be sent to a local interface's broadcast address.
+When this option is set, UDP packets may be sent to a local interface’s broadcast address.

 ### socket.setTTL(ttl)